 Additionally, keep a few extra essentials in your vehicle as well.
 Pack along some extra snacks and bottles of water.
 You may even want to keep a small stove in your car (remember the fuel!) so you can make hot drinks or soup.
 And toss a blanket or sleeping bag in there too, just in case you return super-chilled and need to warm up.

-Under the category of emergency shelter, I love my Space Blanket, and I never hike without it.
-I’ve used it as a shelter in snowstorms, as a poncho in the rain, as a tarp to shade my tent, as a footprint under my tent, as a seat pad on rocks and snow, as a picnic blanket, and as a thermal blanket on freezing nights.
-There’s a million uses for this thing, and it’s totally worth the few bucks and half pound in my pack.
+One of our favorite essentials is our SOL All-Season Blanket—and we never hike without it.
+We’ve used it as a shelter in snowstorms, as a poncho in the rain, as a seat pad on rocks and snow, and as a thermal blanket on freezing nights.
+There’s a ton of uses for this thing, and it’s totally worth packing along.

 When hiking in summertime, trails are easy to see and following them is pretty effortless.
 In the wintertime, when trails are covered in snow it can be a whole different ballgame.
 That’s when you need to rely on good navigation and route-finding skills to ensure that you’re staying on the correct path.

 Go Where You Know – If you’re unfamiliar with hiking and navigating in winter conditions, it’s best to choose a hiking destination that you’re familiar with, such as a trail that you’ve hiked in normal summer conditions.
 Choose trails in the easy to moderate range and avoid difficult trails with big elevation variances.
 A challenging trail in summer can be a nightmare in winter.
 Another option is to choose a location that is popular with other winter hikers, such as a Sno-Park or other well-known winter trail destination.
 Popular winter locations often have good parking, signed and easily navigable hiking routes, and plenty of fellow hikers around which makes it harder to get lost or have an incident.